Alireza8hi/Bank_Application/README.md

 3. if you enter date in wrong format, see raise error in database, but app run corrently
 4. if you enter transaction amount in wrong format, see raise error in database, but app run corrently
 5. you can give loan and have transaction and pay installment with block account(show transaction successfully to user, but didn't do in database)
-6. show time for start loan just 00:00:00
-7. add loan score after give money(why?), so it's not min money in last two month for loan score
+6. add loan score after give money(why?), so it's not min money in last two month for loan score
-8. don't show sum_of_pay and sum_of_unpaid for installments to admin(for user show corrently)
+7. don't show sum_of_pay and sum_of_unpaid for installments to admin(for user show corrently)

 ---
 ### weaknesses